MikeHopley/ftl-ships-strategy/index.md

 Your first extra crew member is worth one free power, replacing the pilot.
 Don't forget that two Zoltans can completely ion-proof one shield layer, and can also "de-ionise" shields.

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ### Balance Mod